What is Data Warehouse?

 - Decision making

-The raw data is firstly formatted, also called cleansing and normalizing whereby it is processed and transformed according to the business requirement and removing the inconsistencies from the raw data.
+The raw data is firstly formatted, also called cleansing and normalizing, whereby it is processed and transformed according to the business requirement and removing the inconsistencies from the raw data.
 It is then stored in the EDW itself.
-An access layer allows the applications and tools to retrieve e data in a format suitable to their needs.
-There is another aspect to the architecture which covers the part related to metadata which is mainly used by scientists and engineers to collect information about the sources, naming conventions, refresh schedules, etc.
+Finally, an access layer allows the applications and tools to retrieve e data in a format suitable to their needs.
+There is another aspect to the architecture which covers the part related to metadata which scientists and engineers mainly use to collect information about the sources, naming conventions, refresh schedules, etc.

 - Multiple source integration